Loki-Silvres/loki-silvres.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Grand Finalist at <a href = "https://nxp.gitbook.io/nxp-aim"> NXP-AIM: </a> The smart car design challenge by <a href = "https://www.nxp.com/"> NXP-Semiconductors </a>.
+Grand Finalist at <a href = "https://nxp.gitbook.io/nxp-aim"> NXP-AIM</a>: The smart car design challenge by <a href = "https://www.nxp.com/"> NXP-Semiconductors </a>.